cran-task-views/Omics/Omics.md

 [**Integration**]{#integration}

+- `r pkg("ActivePathways")` uses p-value merging to combine gene- or protein-level signals, followed by ranked hypergeometric tests to determine enriched pathways and processes.

 - `r pkg("CovCombR")` can be used to combine heterogeneous data sets through a covariance based method.

 -   `r pkg("wrMisc")` contains a collection of tools to manipulate omics data